luganitoo/fastapi-template/README.md

 7. **Access the FastAPI application at [http://localhost:80](http://localhost:80)**

 **IMPORTANT**: It is mandatory that the SECRET_KEY token is sent in the Authorization Header to make the API calls.
 You can use curl, or any tool/extension of your choice to generate the requests.
-Otherwise you'll get a authentication error.
+Otherwise you'll get an authentication error.

 ## API Endpoints